jadewanglab/2020_PGen_analysis/README.md

 python3 ./big_horseshoe_model_fit_script.py
 ```

-The python script `big_horseshoe_model_fit_script.py` samples the posterior distribution for, among other parameters, each gene's intercept log2signal and the effect of each condition on log2signal.
-An independent Finnish Horseshoe prior (Piironen and Vehtari, Electron J Stat 2017) was applied to each gene to avoid inferring many false-positive effects.
+The python script `big_horseshoe_model_fit_script.py` samples the posterior distribution for, among other parameters, each gene's intercept log2signal and the effect of each condition on the log2signal for each gene.
+A Finnish Horseshoe prior (Piironen and Vehtari, Electron J Stat 2017) was applied to each gene to avoid inferring many false-positive effects.

 Running `big_horseshoe_model_fit_script.py` generates the file `big_horseshoe_model_samples.pkl`.
-Due to the large size of `big_horseshoe_model_samples.pkl`, I could not include it in thie repo.
+Due to the large size of `big_horseshoe_model_samples.pkl`, I could not include it in thie repository.
 However, running the code as described will recreate my results.

 ## Interpretation of sampled posteriors

 The sampled posteriors from `big_horseshoe_model_fit_script.py` were then interpreted using code in `analysis.py`.

+## Testing for enrichment of head-on genes in the SigB regulon

+Table 1 from Schroeder, Sankar, Wang and Simmons, PLoS Genet, 2020 was prepared using code in `analysis.py`.
+Annotations of genes from the Nicolas et al. dataset as in/not in the SigB regulon were taken from the file `Subtiwiki_regulations.csv`, contains information on known regulatory interactions in _B. subtilis_. `Subtiwiki_regulations.csv` is included in the repository for reproducibility, or can be downloaded (the information may have changed since our analysis) at http://subtiwiki.uni-goettingen.de/v3/exports.